caseyg/awesome/TOPICS.md

 ## dag

-*   [marimo-team/marimo](https://github.com/marimo-team/marimo) - Transform data, train models, and run SQL with marimo — feels like a next-gen reactive notebook, stored as Git-friendly Python.
+*   [marimo-team/marimo](https://github.com/marimo-team/marimo) - Transform data, train models, and run SQL with marimo — feels like a next-gen reactive notebook, stored as Git-friendly reproducible Python.
 Deploy as scripts, pipelines, endpoints, and apps.
 All from an AI-native editor (or your own).

 *   [apache/airflow](https://github.com/apache/airflow) - Apache Airflow - A platform to programmatically author, schedule, and monitor workflows

 ## data-science

-*   [marimo-team/marimo](https://github.com/marimo-team/marimo) - Transform data, train models, and run SQL with marimo — feels like a next-gen reactive notebook, stored as Git-friendly Python.
+*   [marimo-team/marimo](https://github.com/marimo-team/marimo) - Transform data, train models, and run SQL with marimo — feels like a next-gen reactive notebook, stored as Git-friendly reproducible Python.
 Deploy as scripts, pipelines, endpoints, and apps.
 All from an AI-native editor (or your own).

 *   [pymupdf/PyMuPDF](https://github.com/pymupdf/PyMuPDF) - PyMuPDF is a high performance Python library for data extraction, analysis, conversion & manipulation of PDF (and other) documents.